 |Available sling lengths||12 cm, 17 cm||12 cm, 18 cm, 25 cm||12 cm, 17 cm||11 cm, 18 cm||6in.
 (15.24 cm)|

 Petzl Spirit Express

-However, even with its latest weight loss it is still not suited for long or alpine routes, so if that's your primary climbing style, check out the Petzl Ange Finesse, or another lightweight model like the Cypher Firefly II instead.
+However, even with its latest weight loss, it is still not suited for long or alpine routes, so if that's your primary climbing style, check out the Petzl Ange Finesse, or another lightweight model like the Cypher Firefly II instead.
 For everything else, the Spirit Express is at the top of its class.
-Just don't loan them out or you may not get them back!
+Just don't loan them out, or you may not get them back!

-Read review: Petzl Spirit Express
+Read more: Petzl Spirit Express review

 Best Bang for the Buck

 Black Diamond recently scrapped their entire quickdraw lineup and released five new models to fill the void.
 We tested the three most compelling versions, and of these, the HotForge Hybrid was our clear favorite.
 These affordable quickdraws pair a new HotForge solid gate biner on the top with a wiregate carabiner on the bottom, combining easy clipping of the rope through the wiregate, with the easy to clean keylocking design for the top.
 While the design is simple, effective, and affordable, we received by far the most comments on their looks.
 Climbers all over the crags we climbed at noticed the hot pink versions that we tested, repeatedly asking what kind they were.